Lindsay Lohan’s Bathroom Selfie Creeps Instagram Out, Fans Probe Psychological Stability

 Lindsay Lohan is creeping her Instagram fans out.
 The Mean Girls actress took to the platform earlier today with a post that gave her 7.8 million followers plenty to look at.

 Lindsay’s photo came as a selfie.
 The 33-year-old didn’t feature massively in the image, although she did appear via mirror panels.
 The redhead’s image was a black-and-white one.
 It showed a bathroom faucet shot close-up, with Lindsay herself manifesting in reflection mode as she sent the camera a fierce and piercing stare.
-With plenty of blacks, grays, and what might have been an individual next to Lindsay, the photo definitely came with an air of mystery.
+With plenty of black, gray, and what might have been an individual next to Lindsay, the photo definitely came with an air of mystery.
 Lindsay offered no caption, leaving her fans to draw their own conclusions.

-Comments have been pouring in, with a fair few probing the star over alleged drug use.
+Comments have been pouring in with a fair few probing the star over alleged drug use.
 Likewise voiced was concern for Lindsay’s psychological stability, although some comments were vague or humorous.

 “What’s this?” one fan asked.